 Making jhalmuri’r masala

-- Take a pan with 1 tsp whole cumin seeds(gota jeere), 1 tsp whole coriander seeds( Dhanya seeds or gota dhone), 1 tsp whole saunf( fennel seeds or gota mouri), 3 red chilies(shukhno lonka), and 1 bay leaf(taj pata).
+- Take a pan, dry roast 1 tsp whole cumin seeds, 1 tsp whole coriander seeds, 1 tsp whole fennel seeds, 3 dry red chillies, and 1 bay leaf.

-- In the meantime, cut all the veggies like cucumber, onion, and tomatoes into fine slices or chopped them finely.
+- In the meantime, chop all the veggies like cucumber, onion, tomatoes into fine slices.
 Cut a lemon in half.

-- For making sprouted chana or chola, just soak the chana two days back, and when the chana or chola completely soaked the water then strain the excess water and cover it with a damp cloth for 1 day.
+- For making sprouted chana or chola, just soak the chana two days back.
+After overnight soaking when the chana or chola is completely puffed up, then strain the water and cover the chana with a damp cloth for 1 day.
 Its sprout will easily come out.

-- Cut the coconut into slices or even chop it too if want to mix it with muri.
+- Cut the coconut into slices and finely chop it if you want to mix it with muri.

-- Even use more small bowls to keep kasundi, aam tel or spicy achar oil, and sorsher tel or mustard oil.
+- Even keep kasundi, aam tel or spicy achar oil, and sorsher tel or mustard oil nearby.

 Making kolkata street style special Jhal muri with step by step photos

-- Take a wide-mouth vessel, first take 3-4 cups of muchmuche muri or crunchy puffed rice.
+- In a wide-mouth mixing bowl, first take 3-4 cups of muchmuche muri or crunchy puffed rice.

-- Then add 2 tbsp of jhal chanachur/spicy namkeen mixture and 2 tbsp of papdi chanachur/papdi namkeen in it.
+- Then add 2 tbsp of jhal chanachur or any spicy namkeen mixture and 2 tbsp of papdi chanachur/papdi namkeen in it.

 - Then add 3 tbsp dry roasted peanuts or badam bhaja.